 To find books in the Columbia University library system, use the online library catalogs.
 As human rights is an interdisciplinary topic, it is a good idea to search in multiple libraries at Columbia.
 In each library catalog, you can search by various fields including subject, title, author, and keyword.
 You can do a combined search of multiple fields by using advanced search.

 - Law school library (Diamond Law Library) catalog

 - Suggested subject searches on Pegasus:

-- CLIO includes several Columbia libraries, including the law school library, the main university library (Butler Library), and the libraries of the School of International and Public Affairs (SIPA), business school, journalism school, and social work school.
+- CLIO includes several Columbia libraries, including the law school library (Diamond Law Library), the main university library (Butler Library), and the libraries of the School of International and Public Affairs (SIPA), business school, journalism school, and social work school.

 - Special collections in the Columbia University Libraries include:

 - Suggested subject searches on EDUCAT:

 To find books in libraries outside of Columbia, use WorldCat.
 Columbia Law School students who wish to borrow books from outside of Columbia through inter-library loan (ILL) must consult the librarians at the reference desk.

 If you need advice on searching for books, contact the librarians at the reference desk.
 For reference desk hours, see the Diamond Law Library homepage.